 RiF – Thanked everyone for their contributions.
 Next phase will be in January, analysis and pulling together the document for submission by the end of February, beginning of March.
-Any contributions or for more information email the Chamber of Commerce at Skills.
+Any contributions or for more information email the Chamber of Commerce.

 CB- for those wishing to join a working group or attend future Task Groups, contact Skills East Sussex.

 Date: 1 March 2022